Second order semi-parametric inference for multivariate log Gaussian Cox processes: Second order conditional composite likelihood

 \subsection{Model assessment}

 Assuming the model \eqref{eq:multi1} for the intensity functions, \cite{hessellund:etal:20} obtained a consistent non-parametric estimate of any ratio $g_{ij}(r)/g_{lk}(r)$ of cross PCFs, $r > 0$, $i,j,l,k=1,\ldots,p$.
-Similarly we can obtain semi-parametric estimates of these ratios based on our semi-parametric estimates of the cross PCFs.
-If the assumed multivariate LGCP is valid, the non-parametric and the semi-parametric estimates of cross PCF ratios should not differ much.
+Similarly, we can obtain semi-parametric estimates of these ratios based on our semi-parametric estimates of the cross PCFs.
+If the assumed multivariate LGCP model is valid, the non-parametric and the semi-parametric estimates of cross PCF ratios should not differ much.
 In our data examples in Section~\ref{sec:dataanalysis} we informally assess the models by visual comparison of the two types of estimates.
 We also conduct a so-called global envelope goodness-of-fit test \citep{myllimakki:etal:16} based on the difference between the two types of estimates over spatial lags $r \in [0,R]$.
 This requires simulation under a null model.
-For this we use the fitted multivariate LGCP where we replace the unknown background intensity $\rho_0$ by a non-parametric estimate introduced in \cite{hessellund:etal:20}, see also Section~\ref{app:bandwidth}.
+For this we use the fitted multivariate LGCP where we replace the unknown background intensity $\rho_0$ by a non-parametric estimate introduced in \cite{hessellund:etal:20}, see also Section~5 in the supplementary material.
+However, as discussed in Section~7, due to the impact of using an estimated $\rho_0$ it may be hard to interpret results of the model assessment - especially if a chosen summary statistic depends on the unknown $\rho_0$.